atrly/Shadow-Client-2.0-Leak/README.md

 # Known Bugs
 - Flickering void
-- Clouds not rendering (Will be fixed in next update)
+- Clouds not rendering (Patched in next update)
+- Smooth FPS crashing games (Patched in next update)

 # TODO list
 - Fix TeaVM compile warning (Not necessary but its annoying)